sisoe24/vimdcc/README.md

 This is a list of the most important issues that I am aware of and not a complete list of all the bugs or of all the missing features.

+- If you press a key that doesn't correspond to any command, it won't execute anything and will wait for the next key.
+This can result in a pile-up of invalid keys that will never be resolved.
+To clear the stack and start fresh, just press the `Esc` key.
 - At the moment, the plugin only supports one editor per session.
 In Nuke, this means that only the first QPlainTextEditor widget will be enabled.
 You can identify the enabled widget by the orange border around it.
 - The `e` motion does not respect the punctuation characters.
 - The `a` text object not does work properly with the `w` motion.